kiba/Writings/for_science/chp27_epilogue.md

 The ark stopped looking so old and patchy.
 It's actually starting to look like a modern city now, although thankfully still lived in.

-Gravity plates also endenger another effect: increased available energy and more room at the room.
+Gravity plates also engendered another effect: increased available energy and more room at the room.
 The old gravity furnace was being dismantled piece by piece, lowering the cost of 'land' for everyone.

 With all the work that needed to be done, there's a shortage of labor and increasing wages, which put strong demand on migration.